mqcomplab/MDANCE/tutorials/prime.md

 [scripts/outputs/postprocessing.ipynb](../scripts/outputs/postprocessing.ipynb) will use the indices from last step to extract the designated frames from the original trajectory for each cluster.
 This will require a cluster assignment file from the clustering algorithm.

 ### 2. Cluster Normalization
-With already clustered data, [scripts/prime/normalize.py](scripts/prime/normalize.py) Normalize the trajectory data between $[0,1]$ using the Min-Max Normalization.
+[scripts/prime/normalize.py](../scripts/prime/normalize.py) With already clustered data, this script will normalize the trajectory data between $[0,1]$ using the Min-Max Normalization.

     # System info - EDIT THESE
     input_top = '../../examples/md/aligned_tau.pdb'